bytezyme/phoebe-shelves-clt/README.md

 - Support for multiple book ratings and an average rating
 - Visualization of the databases on the command line

-**Note: There current build is under active development and likely still contains bugs and/or result in data loss.
-Please only use for testing purposes** A stable version will be released via the releases tab or via PyPI when ready.

 ## Instructions

 The following provides an overview of how to use the script.
-Currently, the tools are unavailiable via PyPI, but you can utilize the scripts by cloning the repository to your device.
+Currently, the tools are unavailiable via PyPI, but you can utilize the scripts by cloning the repository to your device or downloading the latest stable version from the releases section.

 ### General Usage